Design System

 I redesigned the original task flow and reduced overall complexity by 25%.
 By mapping the existing journey and identifying pain points, I removed unnecessary actions and created a smoother, more intuitive flow.
 I also clarified the purpose of the data table to improve hierarchy and reduce confusion.

 Throughout the process, task flow analysis helped validate the improvements and confirmed the positive impact of the redesigned flow.
 In the future, usability testing would provide deeper insight into user behavior and emotional response.
-This project reinforced how intentional workflow design can meaningfully elevate the user experience.
+This project reinforced how intentional task flow design can meaningfully elevate the user experience.